kexiZeroing/kexiZeroing.github.io/src/posts/css-effects-collection.md

 }
 ```

-Next, change `scroll()` to `view()`.
+Next, change `scroll()` to `view()`, which means we can trigger animations when elements enter and exit the viewport.
 This time 0% is when the element is entering the scroll area and 100% is when it’s about to go out of that scroll area.

 ```css
 @supports (animation-timeline: scroll()) {